Wed, April 9, 5-7 PM, Wed, May 14, 5-7 PM

 Our touch tank in Portsmouth is located outside at the Isles of Shoals Steamship Company dock.
 We are looking for educators who would like to share informaiton about marine life, and those interested in working with kids to do story time, arts & crafts, etc.

-We are in the process of developing a touch tank/marine education facility in Hampton Beach.
+Our Blue Ocean Discovery Center in Hampton Beach opened June 29 and we need volunteers!
 We are looking for people who love people to help with: marine education at the tank and on the beach, interpreting displays about maritime, natural and local history, answering questions about the local area, and doing children's activities.

 Please fill out a volunteer application if you are interested in volunteering at either (or both) of these facilities!